Michaelsoft-Riley/Simple_Soundboard/README.md

 # Overview

-This is a simple soundboard app that plays a different preset sound file when each button is pressed.
+This is a simple soundboard app that I created to practice using Compose for UI development within Android Studio.
-I created this to practice using Compose for UI development within Android Studio.
+Each button is bound to a different preset sound file that will be played on click.

 [Software Demo Video](https://youtu.be/QHm5tNOjKhE)